mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 ## Instruction – Specify SCED location metadata

 This instruction allows overriding some of the default SCED metadata that determines how locations functions.
 The SCED mod automatically draws lines between connecting locations.
 You can use this instruction to add/replace a location’s icons and connections and/or force a non-location card to act like a location for connection purposes.
+See [SCED metadata](../../tts/ScedMetadata.md) for further details on metadata.

 Instruction key: ScedMetadataLocation